Beale sacked by Rangers after third defeat in seven

 The club said results had "fallen short of what everyone connected to Rangers would expect".

-Former midfielder Steven Davis has taken interim charge, supported by Alex Rae, and coaches Steven Smith, Brian Gilmour and Colin Stewart.
+Former midfielder Steven Davis has taken interim charge, supported by Alex Rae, and coaches Steven Smith, Brian Gilmour and Colin Stewart, with Rangers expected to take their time in identifying a permanent successor.

 - LIVE: Beale sacked as Rangers manager